vtex-apps/store-form/docs/README.md

 }
 ```

-Also note that, regardless if the child is represented in the uiSchema or not, they will still be rendered, to prevent rendering a child use the `hidden` prop in the UISchema.
+Also note that, regardless if the child is represented in the uiSchema or not, they will still be rendered, to prevent rendering a child use the `hidden` prop in the `UISchema`.

 - The **`UITypes`** is an enum with the following values:
   - `default`: input will have a default type based on what [`react-hook-form-jsonschema`](https://github.com/vtex/react-hook-form-jsonschema) thinks is better.